-People who like to read news online or browse different social media platforms have already been acquainted with, or at least faced, clickbait.
+People who like to read news online, browse different social media platforms, or browse the web for an offer like the Circus bonus dobrodošlice, have already been acquainted with, or at least faced, clickbait.
 What is it, how does it work, what is its purpose, and is it dangerous?

 Clickbait is, essentially, a sensationalistic title with a phrase that urges the user to click on the article to read it.

 If you have ever found an article with a title that was along the lines of “… And You Won’t Believe What Happened Next”, “Surgeons Hate Her – Find Out Her Secret”, or “10 Inside Jokes in Films”, that is precisely what clickbait is.
 It is a bait for you to click on it.